06393993/lmy-exp-data-process/README.md

 - 0.2.1
     * fix bug that prevents user to upload data files on Edge/IE

+- 0.2.2
+    * bug fix: add files state not cleared when back to home

 ## TODO

 * store the state into the localstorage(may use redux-persist)